Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 59.5-point total in five of 11 games (45.5%) this season.
+- Utah and its opponents have gone over the current 58-point total in five of nine games (55.6%) this season.

+- Oregon's games have gone over 58 points in six of 11 chances this season.

+- Friday's total is 10.5 points lower than the two team's combined 68.5 points per game average.

-- The two teams combine to score 68.5 points per game, 9.0 more than the over/under in this contest.
+- The 45.9 combined points per game that these two squads have allowed this season are 12.1 fewer than the 58 over/under in this contest.

-- This contest's total is 13.6 points more than the 45.9 these two squads combine to surrender per game this season.

-- The average total in Utes games this season is 53.2, 6.3 points fewer than Friday's total of 59.5 .
+- Utes games have an average total of 51.8 points this season, 6.2 fewer than Friday's over/under.

-- The 59.5 over/under in this game is 2.3 points above the 57.2 average total in Ducks games this season.
+- The 58 total in this game is 0.9 points above the 57.1 average total in Ducks games this season.

 Utah Stats and Trends

-- So far this season, the Utes have been installed as favorites by a 3-point margin or more nine times and are 3-6 ATS in those games.
+- The Utes have covered the spread once this season when favored by 2.5 points or more (in seven chances).

-- Utah's games this year have eclipsed the over/under seven times in 11 opportunities (63.6%).
+- Utah's games this year have gone over the point total six times in nine opportunities (66.7%).

-- Utah is 5-4 against the spread and 8-2 overall in games when it records more than 24.4 points.
+- Utah is 3-4 against the spread and 8-2 overall in games when it scores more than 24.4 points.

-- Utah is 5-3 against the spread and 8-1 overall when the team churns out over 371.3 yards.
+- In games that Utah totals more than 371.3 yards, the team is 3-3 against the spread and 8-1 overall.

-- This year, the Utes have 12 turnovers, eight fewer than the Ducks have takeaways (20).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.